ansible-middleware/instruqt/tracks/a4mw-eap-sso/01-a4mw-eap-sso-dashboard/assignment.md

 **Projects** are logical groups of Ansible playbooks in automation controller.
 These playbooks usually reside in a source code version control system like Git (and platforms as Github or Gitlab).
 With **Projects** we can reference a repository or directory with one or several playbooks, that we will later use.

-Click on the **Projects** button in the Dashboard or the link in the sidebar menu and explore the **Demo project** that comes pre-loaded.
-You will see all the fields available to use when creating one.
+Click on the **Projects** button in the Dashboard or the link in the sidebar menu and explore the **eap-sso-deploy** project that comes pre-loaded.
 Don't forget to look at the tabs!

 ✅ Next Challenge